shabaazxh/2DCarGame-OpenGL/README.md

 # 2DCarGame-OpenGL
 A super fun 2D car game created using OpenGL.
-The goal in the game is to traverse past the obstacles and make it out of the level to increase your score.
+The goal is to traverse past the obstacles and make it out of the level to increase your score.

 Implemented features:
 * 2D Box Collision